Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: A New Frontier for Causality

 \begin{tldr} LLMs can augment human expertise in causal analyses with implications for both practice and research.
 They have the potential to enable end-to-end pipelines for causal inference and facilitate fluid conversational interfaces.
 Important research opportunities include continuing to explore their capabilities in various causal tasks, human-LLM collaboration, and understanding and improving causal reasoning. \end{tldr}

-Our results on evaluating large language models on causal discovery, counterfactual reasoning, and actual causality demonstrates that they bring significant new capabilities across a wide range of causal tasks.
+Our results on evaluating large language models for causal DAG generation, counterfactual reasoning, and token causality demonstrates that they bring significant new capabilities across a wide range of causal tasks.
 We believe that these capabilities signal the beginnings of a new frontier and will transform the practice and research of causality.
 We start by summarizing key takeaways on how to interpret the new capabilities that LLM bring to causality.
 We then provide implications for practitioners and future research directions at the intersection of LLMs and causality.

 \paragraph{What is new with causality and LLMs?} \begin{itemize}[leftmargin=*] \item LLMs provide access to domain knowledge that was, heretofore, only available via human domain experts.
-LLMs can provide this domain knowledge when explicitly asked, and also implicitly, e.g., as we see in background knowledge necessary for actual causality vignettes.
+LLMs can provide this domain knowledge when explicitly asked, and also implicitly, e.g., as we see in background knowledge necessary for token causality vignettes.

 \item LLMs provide a flexible, natural language-based interaction mechanism for conducting causal analysis that can work alongside existing tools, thus democratizing access to causal tools and knowledge.